The Benefits of a Venturi Meter

 Modified Short Form Venturi Meters

-• Applicability for liquids, gasses, slurries, sludge, mixed media and varying viscosities must be determine and proven
+- Applicability for liquids, gasses, slurries, sludge, mixed media and varying viscosities must be determined and proven

 Modified Short Form Venturi meters are inherently more tolerant of upstream conditions, including asymmetric flow patterns, because they are shorter than the other Classical Venturi design, which features substantially straight and elongated structures.
 Due to the overall shorter laying length, these meters have intersecting angles that are much greater and the discharge end of the recovery cone does not end in the full downstream pipe line size, but rather, is truncated, while the flange is designed to mate directly to the downstream pipe flange.
 This means that there are no downstream straight pipe requirements for standard accuracy, the meters have lower headloss, are less susceptible to blockages and plugging, and are extremely accurate, which can be field verified.